LeonardoBonacci/train-of-thought/ksql/README.md

 				                      		meters INT>)
         WITH (KAFKA_TOPIC='I_HAVE_ARRIVED', VALUE_FORMAT='JSON');

-CREATE STREAM i_am_home AS 	SELECT id, time as "moment", mystringtoint(nearby->id) as "station"
+CREATE STREAM i_am_home2 AS 	SELECT id, time as "moment", mystringtoint(nearby->id) as "station"
 						 	FROM i_have_arrived_src
 						 	WHERE nearby IS NOT NULL
 						 	PARTITION BY id;